tiborgats/scaleless_music/README.md

 Basically an [additive synthesis](https://en.wikipedia.org/wiki/Additive_synthesis) is used, with an additional rule:
 * Frequency can be time-varying, but the intervals must remain harmonic.

 Note: this kind of synthesis is very resource hungry.
 So, for real-time sound generation smaller sample rate (eg. 48kHz) and lower number of overtones are desirable (to prevent buffer underrun).
+This can change later, after speed optimiztion of the algorithm.

 [Sample-based synthesis](https://en.wikipedia.org/wiki/Sample-based_synthesis) is not an option.
 It was ruled out for the following reasons:
-* It can contain noise and disharmonic intervals
+* It can contain noise and disharmonic intervals.
-* It can contain echoes, effects of the recording space
+* It can contain echoes, effects of the recording space.

+Later I plan to create a tool for building harmonic sound structures from recorded samples.

 # Installation
 **music** is built using cargo, so just type `cargo build` at the root of the **music** repository.
 Currently only Linux is supported.